 Each Christian has the responsibility to bring about justice and peace where it is lacking in the world around us.
-This course examines the basis, in Scripture and in the secular world, for a just society and the Church's response.
-The class focuses on the seven themes of Catholic Social Teaching through examining the issues surrounding human dignity, discrimination, poverty, hunger, economic justice, and peace.
-Students explore opportunities to help promote a more just world, while learning more about themselves.
+This course examines the basis, in Scripture, specifically in the Prophets, Matthew 25, the Sermon on the Mount and the Beatitudes, and in the secular world, for a just society and the Church's response.
+The class focuses on the seven themes of Catholic Social Teaching through examining the issues threatening human dignity, such as discrimination, poverty, criminal justice, war and exploitation.
+Students explore opportunities to help promote a more just world, by implementing the "See, Judge, Act" process of social responsibility, while learning more about themselves.
+Students' work in this course will culminate in a capstone project, called the Beatitudes in Action project.